Becoming The Musician That I Am Not Helped Get Me Here

 tour during my junior year in attendance there.

-did all of this, especially the piano performances
+did all of this, especially the piano performances,

-without much practice at all, or certainly not enough?
+without much practice at all, or certainly not enough.

 I’ve really no idea.
 But what I do know, as I listen

-with giddily to my “Discover Weekly” playlist on
+giddily to my “Discover Weekly” playlist on

 Spotify this week (and do they ever have my